Project Insights Report

 2. In what ways have diversity and inclusion played roles in bolstering organizations against disruptions?

-3. What specific supports do small and midsize employers in this sector need to enhance their resilience?
+3. What specific support do small and medium-sized employers in this sector need to enhance their resilience?

-The first phase involved data collection to better understand best HR practices across sectors as well as pertinent academic and policy literature.
-To properly situate these findings against the actual HR structures of SMEs in the bio-economy, BioTalent conducted a survey of 344 employers, semi-structured qualitative interviews with 33 sector representatives, and focus groups with 18 employers.
-This phase resulted in the creation of four case studies that highlight successful, innovative approaches to dealing with disruption.
+The project started with data collection to better understand promising HR practices across sectors as well as pertinent academic and policy literature.
+To properly situate these findings against the actual HR structures of the SMEs in the bio-economy, BioTalent conducted a survey of 344 employers, semi-structured qualitative interviews with 33 sector representatives, and focus groups with 18 employers.
+This resulted in the creation of 4 case studies, highlighting successful, innovative approaches to dealing with disruption.

-The second phase took a mixed-methods approach to blending quantitative data from the surveys with qualitative insights from interviews and case studies to create practical tools aimed at improving onboarding, retention and recruitment practices that support organizational resilience.
-This deployment aligned with the principles of inclusion, diversity, equity and accessibility (IDEAL).
+Following this initial research, the project blended quantitative data from the surveys with qualitative insights from interviews and case studies to create practical tools aimed at improving onboarding, retention, and recruitment practices that support organizational resilience.
+This deployment aligned with the principles of inclusion, diversity, equity, and accessibility (IDEAL).

 What We’re Learning

-Project coordinators surveyed 344 employers and conducted 33 semi-structured interviews, which resulted in the development of eight research reports and four thematic case studies.
+Phase 1 of the project from 2021-2023 engaged 344 employers through a survey and conducted 33 semi-structured interviews, resulting in the development of 6 research reports and 4 thematic case studies.

-The data collected during this project laid a robust foundation for developing tailored tools that materially improve employer capabilities, including resources on hiring internationally educated professionals, understanding Canadian human rights and developing organizational culture.
+• Understanding needs to guide tool development.
+The data collected during this project laid a robust foundation for developing tailored tools that materially improved employer capabilities, including resources on hiring internationally educated professionals, understanding Canadian human rights, and developing organizational culture.
 A crucial element to extracting the most out of the data was integrating research findings with real-world industry insights.
 This allowed the team to validate the actual challenges faced by participant organizations.

 Why It Matters

-The emphasis on IDEAL leadership along with the strategic development of HR functions even in resource-strapped settings provides a viable model that can be replicated to enhance organizational resilience across different sectors.
+The emphasis on inclusion, diversity, equity, and accessibility leadership along with the strategic development of HR functions even in resource-strapped settings provides a viable model that can be replicated to enhance organizational resilience across different sectors.
 These practices can guide policies aimed at boosting SME resilience, which is crucial for economic stability and growth.
-This project not only enhanced the resilience capabilities of the Canadian bio-economy against disruptions but also laid the groundwork for similar future initiatives across different sectors, prioritizing evidence-based practices, stakeholder engagements, and inclusivity as cornerstones for industry-wide resilience and sustainability.
+Phase 1 of this project not only enhanced the resilience capabilities of the Canadian bio-economy against disruptions but also laid the groundwork for similar future initiatives across different sectors, prioritizing evidence-based practices, stakeholder engagements, and inclusivity as cornerstones for industry-wide resilience and sustainability.

-By documenting the resilience factors during the COVID-19 disruptions, these findings could shape future policies oriented toward enhancing industry-wide resilience in the face of similar large-scale disruptions.
-As many of the small to midsize organizations in this sector do not have dedicated HR departments, the deployment of accessibility tools and resources—particularly those promoting EDI—is a template that can be replicated to aid these businesses in achieving efficient operational and resilience standards.
-This project can be added to other interventions focused on alleviating long-standing barriers faced by SMEs.
-Policy-makers should consider additional capacity-building support for SMEs, keeping in mind the essential role played by HR departments in crisis management and recovery.
+By documenting the resilience factors during the COVID-19 disruptions and developing the Skills Standard for Cleanroom Readiness, this project enhances industry-wide resilience in the biomanufacturing sector.
+As many of the small to medium-sized organizations in this sector do not have dedicated HR departments, the deployment of tools and resources – particularly those promoting diversity, equity and inclusion, and providing practical assessment standards – are a template that can be replicated to aid these businesses in achieving efficient operational and resilience standards.
+This project can be added to others focused on alleviating long-standing barriers faced by SMEs.
+Policy makers should consider additional capacity-building support for SMEs, whilst keeping in mind the essential role played by HR departments in crisis management and recovery.

 a city at night with a big crowd of people walking around and their faces being scanned.